 To safeguard the University community, increase crime awareness, and meet our emergency notification commitments (subject to the availability of accurate information), UMB Alerts shall be distributed as soon as possible following a reported crime.
-The circumstances of any particular situation coupled with the University of Maryland, Baltimore Police Department's (UMBPD) evaluation of the situation/threat potential will dictate the need and manner for the issuance of a crime alert bulletin.
+The circumstances of any particular situation coupled with the University of Maryland, Baltimore (UMB) Police and Public Safety evaluation of the situation/threat potential will dictate the need and manner for the issuance of a timely warning or emergency notification.

-However, in general, whenever there has been a report of a violent crime or a major property crime on campus and UMBPD is of the opinion that the safety of the University community is at risk, a UMB Alert will be issued.
+In general, whenever there has been a report of a violent crime, a major property crime, or a significant emergency on campus, and UMB Police and Public Safety is of the opinion that the safety of the University community is at risk, a UMB Alert will be issued.
 The alert process will at a minimum entail a combination of all campus electronic mail postings and electronic postings at umaryland.edu/alerts.
-Physical postings of bulletins in designated University buildings and residential facilities by campus police security personnel may be an option depending upon circumstances.
+Physical postings of bulletins in designated University buildings and residential facilities by UMB Police and Public Safety personnel may be an option depending upon the circumstances.